This is the multi-page printable view of this section. Click here to print.

 Using a tool like these can save some time when setting things up, but keep in mind that most online tools use minutes as the smallest unit.
 Some manual tweaking might thus be needed before using the generated pattern in Butler’s scheduler.

-Overview of the actions Butler can take when a reload task fails or is aborted.
+Overview of the actions Butler can take when a reload task fails, is aborted or succeeds.

 Below follows a list of destinations to which Butler can send notifications when a reload task fails or is aborted.